 SOME OF THE MORE POPULAR DIVE SITES

 Truk Lagoon contains the remains of 70+ WWII shipwrecks along with numerous aircraft sunk or brought down through a series of major Allied Forces attacks from February to June of Y 1944.
 There are wreck site profiles to suit every diving skill, from 5 meters to 70+ meters.
 A short list of popular sites is listed here, now a beautiful blend of history and maritim life.
 Your excitement will run high on near all, creating difficulty in choosing the most favored.

 .. and more

 SAMPLE OF PHOTOS FROM PAST TRIPS

-PACKAGES TO SUIT ALL DIVERS
+PLANS & RATES TO SUIT ALL DIVERS

 View top attractions of wrecks, reefs, and emerald islands at this huge dive emporium, via non-stop 7 value-packed diving days on Saturday itineraries from the longest established and most experienced live aboard cruiser in Micronesia.